BasKrueger/Karashuta_/README.md

 - Surviving 4 Arenas unlocks your way to the final boss and the Story conclusion

 # How to run
-You can download a release build version [here](https://s4g.itch.io/karashuta).
-Alternatively clone this repository and open the "project.godot" file using Godot 3.5.1 .
+Clone this repository and open the "project.godot" file inside the project folder with Godot 3.5.1 .Alternatively you can download a release build version [here](https://s4g.itch.io/karashuta).

 # Highlight: random run Generation
 <p align="center">